top of page

 IMG_2898_edited.jpg

-John is an Assistant Professor at the University of Colorado Boulder.
-He received his PhD and MA from Cornell University, with graduate concentrations in Latina/o Studies and Latin American Studies, and primarily researches Latina/o and Indigenous literatures with a focus on Mexico and Central America and their diasporas.
+John Kennedy Godoy is an assistant professor at the University of Colorado Boulder.
+He completed his PhD and MA at Cornell University with graduate concentrations in Latina/o Studies and Latin American Studies and his research focuses on Latinx and Indigenous literature, film, and migration.

 bottom of page